 - Create and live within a budget.
 Financial management is the key to handling debt effectively.
 Your Debtor Management Course gives you tools and information about budgets.

 - Use online budgeting and money management tools to make it easy to budget and manage money.

 - Apply for a secured credit card.
-You are required to deposit money with the credit card company, but it’s a good way to begin rebuilding credit after bankruptcy.
+You are require to deposit money with the bank with a secured credit card.
+That said, it can be a good way to build credit.
 Just make sure the credit card company reports the account to the credit reporting agencies.

-- Review information from the Federal Trade Commission and USA.gov to learn more about credit reports and how to improve credit scores.
+- Review information from the Federal Trade Commission and USA.gov to learn more about credit reports.
+As well as how to improve credit scores.